Wrongful Death

 Texas law allows specific individuals to file wrongful death claims.
 Family members who may qualify include:

-The decedent’s surviving spouse.
+1. The decedent’s surviving spouse.

-The decedent’s children.
+2. The decedent’s children.

-The decedent’s parents.
+3. The decedent’s parents.

 Under state law, a decedent’s child may file a claim regardless of age.
 It is also important to note that siblings and other immediate relatives, such as grandparents, may not file a claim.
 Additionally, only a spouse legally married to the decedent at the time of their death is eligible to initiate a claim.

+However, if none of the qualifying surviving family members decide to file a wrongful death suit within three months of the decedent’s death, an estate representative may file a lawsuit.
 If you need more clarification about who qualifies to file a Texas wrongful death claim, contact The Kahn Law Firm, P.C., to schedule a free consultation with a qualified legal team member to answer your questions.

 Families must also know that Texas has a two-year statute of limitations on wrongful death claims, meaning that legal action must be taken within two years of the date of death or two years from when the cause of death was discovered.

-Our legal team will act as your legal advocate with the insurance company and fight to help your family obtain maximum compensation for your loss and avoid costly litigation.
+Our legal team will act as your legal advocate with the insurance company and fight to help your family members obtain maximum compensation for your loss and avoid costly litigation.
 However, if the insurer is unwilling to negotiate, it may be necessary to file a wrongful death lawsuit to recover damages.

 Contact The Kahn Law Firm, P.C. of Pearland, TX, by calling 713-999-6549 and ask to schedule a free initial consultation with our experienced wrongful death attorney.